7 Psychological Books Like Girl In Pieces

 7. Good Girl, Bad Blood (A Good Girl’s Guide to Murder)

 Good Girl, Bad Blood is the sequel to A Good Girl’s Guide to Murder.
 The story is about Pip, who was doing a school project on a true crime case in the first book, and she solved it.
 So, she has little desire to be a detective anymore because it ended badly for her family and her in the first book.
-Now she’s not feeling it.
-She doesn’t want to put her family in danger, but she is doing a true crime podcast instead.
+Now, she’s not feeling it.
+She doesn’t want to endanger her family, but she is doing a true crime podcast instead.

 Pip gets involved and has to try to solve the case.
 While her true-crime podcast is going viral, and people everywhere know who she is.
 There’s also the fact that I don’t think the true crime case was as enjoyable.
-It’s because in the first book, Pip is solving a case that has already been closed, and the police think it’s all fixed.
+In the first book, Pip solves a case that has already been closed, and the police think it’s all fixed.
 But that’s not what happened.
-The case is much more emotional and closer to home for Pip, especially because the so-called murderer’s brother is also involved with Pip.
-They become friends to lovers.
+The case is much more emotional and closer to home for Pip, mainly because the so-called murderer’s brother is also involved with Pip.
+They become friends and lovers.

 So there was a lot more going on there, and it felt much more interconnected.
 It’s the perfect book for people who are fans of true crime podcasts or who are looking for a contemporary thriller.
 The twists that do come are not believable.
 Don’t miss it!